njelly/TofuECS/README.md

 ## Components
 Components contain the state of the `Simulation`.
 They are stored in a managed array and accessed via the `Simulation`.
 Currently, components must be `unmananaged` structs (see [MS docs for the Unmanaged type constraint](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-7.3/blittable)), i.e, structs with only fields of types `int`, `bool`, etc. This does require some creativity on the part of the developer in order to inject data from Unity (or some other engine) into the sim, as common types like `string` or managed arrays are not allowed.

 [Use the `fixed` keyword in your component structs when arrays are necessary](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/unsafe-code#fixed-size-buffers).
 A caveat here is that there is a limit to how big your structs can be, which is a limitation of the mono runtime.
 For example, a component containing a fixed bool array of more than 1,000,000 elements is sketchy.
+Additionally, fixed buffers may not be resized at runtime.

 ## Systems
 Systems are ***stateless***  classes that implement `ISystem` and are passed into the constructor of a `Simulation` instance.
 They are initialized once when the sim is initialized, and processed once each time `Tick()` is called on the sim.
+This is where all logic for your ECS should exist (*it is possible to put logic in functions on your components, but that seems messy in my opinion*).

 It is extremely important to remember the term ***stateless***.
 While there's nothing stopping you from adding fields (state) to an implementation of `ISystem`, doing so will likely lead to inconsistent results when re-simulating frames during a rollback or replay, and goes against the spirit of an ECS. *Remember to store all data in components*.

+All functions in an `ISystem` implementation, besides the required ones (`Initialize` and `Process`), ought to be `static` ([see the docs](https://docs.microsoft.com/en-us/previous-versions/visualstudio/visual-studio-2015/code-quality/ca1822-mark-members-as-static?view=vs-2015&redirectedfrom=MSDN)).
+This gives minor performance improvements and also reminds the developer to keep the class ***stateless***.

 # Other Notes...